Guest Post – The collective power of money: why investing sustainably is good for your finances (and the climate)

 Most banks use the money in your savings account to invest it in climate-damaging industries.
 In the five years since the Paris Agreement, the world’s 60 biggest banks have financed fossil fuels to the tune of $3.8 trillion.

 According to the new report, ‘Banking on Climate Chaos’, produced by environmental organizations such as Rainforest Action Network and BankTrack, the world’s 60 largest banks have actually increased their investments in fossil fuels since 2016 (the year following the Paris Agreement) instead of decreasing them.
-In other words, when saving money, you’re actually lending it to your bank which it then often uses in a way that facilitates the climate crisis instead of helping to mitigate it.
+In other words, when saving money, you’re actually lending it to your bank which is then often used in a way that facilitates the climate crisis instead of helping to mitigate it.

 SOURCE: Banking on Climate Chaos / Rainforest Action Network

 Quite shocking, isn’t it?
 Think of the substantial positive impact that is lost by supplying banks with money, when you could instead use this collective power to fund sustainable companies and projects.
-On ecoligo.investments, for instance, investors benefit financially from renewable energy projects while at the same time supporting economic development in developing and emerging countries.
+On ecoligo, for instance, investors benefit financially from renewable energy projects while at the same time supporting economic development in developing and emerging countries.
 Cooler Future, on the other hand, enables everyone to invest in climate-friendly companies and grow capital while tracking the carbon footprint of their investments at the same time.
 There are some exciting, greenwashing-free investment products out there — all you have to do is to look around!

 By investing your money mindfully, there’s an opportunity to take control of your finances and let them be a catalyst for positive change.
 Not only that, but you can earn great returns on sustainable investments too!

 This article was written by Cooler Future, a fintech startup offering transparent and effective impact investment solutions for the climate-conscious generation.
-Their mission is to create positive climate impact by investing in assets from companies that are actively reducing their carbon footprint.
+Their mission is to create a positive climate impact by investing in assets from companies that are actively reducing their carbon footprint.
 With Cooler Future’s intuitive, easy-to-use mobile app, anyone can track the footprint of their investments, while generating financial returns at the same time.